The Battle of Diocleta, continued

 The city is almost empty.
 All the rest have fled.

-“Which means I get the slow, the foolish and the unlucky?”
+“Which means all I get are the slow, the foolish and the unlucky?”

 “Yes,” said Biagino.
 “At least they are alive.
 And they must stay that way until they have yielded unto Nagash all that they can – every anguished prayer and fearful misery.
 I will turn their screams into hymns, their cries into plainsong.
 Their torment will be delicious as their suffering sates our lord’s hunger.”